Germany to get new Qatari LNG flows through QatarEnergy, ConocoPhillips deal | Headlines

 A ConocoPhillips subsidiary will purchase the agreed quantities to be delivered to the German receiving terminal, which is currently under development.
 QatarEnergy and German utility firms have been thrashing out long-term LNG deals for much of this year as Berlin looks for alternatives to Russia, which is Germany's biggest gas supplier.

 Europe's biggest economy, which mainly relies on natural gas to power its industry, aims to replace all Russian energy imports by as soon as mid-2024.
+Germany is Europe's biggest importer of Russian gas and would need around 40 million tonnes of LNG to replace the 50 billion cubic meters (bcm) of pipeline gas it used to get from Moscow.
+Its gas consumption in 2021 was around 88 bcm.

+"By 2027, we think Germany's gas consumption would be around 73 bcm a year so this deal could cover around 3.7% of that," said Kaushal Ramesh, senior LNG analyst at Rystad Energy.
+"This is not an inconsequential volume and is a big step in diversifying supplies."
 TALKS ONGOING

 German Economy Minister Robert Habeck said on Tuesday the 15-year term of the deal was "great".
 ICIS head of energy analytics Andreas Schroeder said the starting date of 2026 was late, as Germany needed LNG for 2023 and 2024.